 Mostly, Maverick is a refreshingly polished and competent motion picture.
-It is a good movie in basically every way most people would use the phrase: Entertaining, well-plotted, well-acted, terrific spectacle, excellent execution of stock plot devices, visually engaging.
+It is a good movie in every way most people would use the phrase “good movie”: Entertaining, well-plotted, well-acted, terrific spectacle, excellent execution of stock plot devices, visually engaging.

-In particular, the climax is riveting and thrilling, with all the requisite training and set-up scenes behind us and everything on the line.
+In particular, the climax is thrilling, with all the requisite training and set-up scenes behind us and everything on the line.
 You can really feel the stakes, and the scenes are so exciting you won’t notice how implausible a few of the twists are.
-Having such a great ending makes Top Gun: Maverick easy to love, as you walk out of the cineplex in a good mood.
+Having such a great ending makes Top Gun: Maverick easy to love, as you walk out of the cineplex in a soaring mood.

 Aerial photography has never looked better, at least that I’ve ever seen, and so you get the sense that your inflated ticket price was actually worth it.
 Enjoy those billion dollars, Cruise and co.
 You earned it as much as any movie can.